DapperDog/PokemonTCGOCodeChecker/README.md

+# DISCLAIMER
+I don't know if doing this will risk your account, I haven't run into any issues but I had always used alt accounts.

+So ya, use at your own risk.

 # PokemonTCGOCodeChecker
 This is just a simple python script, that requires a few manual steps to check a list of pokemon tcgo codes